skyjia/keep-updated/README.md

 ```
 After CocoaPods download the dependent libraries, will create a new xcode workspace for you.
 You will see " From now on use `xxx.xcworkspace`.
 Your original target will add a lib called libPods.a.
 - Update dependencies:
-After install CocoaPads you can simplely update the dependent libraties by:
 ```shell
 $ pod update
 ```